VTUL/figshare_API_data_use_metrics/README.md

 # About the scripts

-- The first function itemids_for_categories() generates item ids associated with the given categories.
+- The first function `itemids_for_categories()` generates item ids associated with the given categories.
-- The second function figshare_categorystatistics(itemList) takes an item list and creates a json file for all the metadata associated with the item ids.
+- The second function `figshare_categorystatistics(itemList)` takes an item list and creates a JSON file for all the metadata associated with the item ids.
-- The third function fetch_fighsare_statistics(file_path) gathers figshare statistics for the provided csv file
+- The third function `fetch_figshare_statistics(file_path)` gathers figshare statistics for the provided CSV file.
+- The new script `FigStats-iType-dRange.py`:
+  - Processes Figshare statistics for datasets within specific date ranges.
+  - Generates 5-day intervals for a given year and retrieves metadata and statistics for items posted within those intervals.
+  - Saves results as JSON and CSV files, including detailed views and downloads statistics.

-# How to run the code
+# How to run the categories codes

 - Go to [category numbers matching with category names figshare dataset](https://figshare.com/articles/dataset/Fields_of_Research_FoR_Classification/10305443/1?file=35317927) and download the Figshare categories as a csv file, name it Figshare_categories.csv
 - Open figshare_statistics.py and change the file path of the Figshare categories csv file in 'file_path'